 - Let the slurry drain out of a small elbow valve right here,

-- And then there is a small valve at the bottom of the strainer right here, then a small valve at the top of the strainer right here.
+- And then there is a little valve at the bottom of the strainer right here, then a small valve at the top of the strainer right here.

-That is the regular cleaning process or if the system is clogged by a full strainer.
+That is the regular cleaning process or if the system is clogged by a full filter.

 Now, what if the system itself was blocked in here in the pipes as opposed to the strainer?
 The operator in this case would not be able to know the difference.
 This situation creates a risk for the unexpected release of stored energy that could cause injury to employees, which is what happens here.